link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 In contrast, {{< term rpc >}} is more structured, requiring both the client and server to agree on a **shared contract** representing exposed endpoints.
-This contract is usually built as a shared library, making the interaction conveniently like working with local functions.
+This contract is usually built as a shared library, making the interaction convenient, like working with local functions.

-For example, the `Chat Service` exposes a `Chat` function, this exposure is wrapped as a native shared library.
+For example, the `Chat Service` exposes a `Chat` function;
+This exposure is wrapped as a native shared library.

 ```C#
 // Exchange schema